 As we know from the many types of Pacific Yurts around the world, yurts can be converted to fit any lifestyle you choose.
 In the interest of making your transition into yurt life as smooth as possible, it’s important to honestly assess your lifestyle and space expectations.
 If you’re inclined to build in a full kitchen, bathroom, and other amenities, consider aiming for a larger yurt, possibly as large as 30’.
 On the other hand, if you’re dedicated to keeping things rustic and as natural as possible, a smaller yurt structure that will be easier to heat and furnish simply may be the better choice.
 Luckily, Pacific Yurts offers sizes from 12 feet all the way up to 30 feet to ensure you can find the right size to fit your lifestyle preferences.

 3) Learn About the Realities of Living in the Round

-Everyone’s transition to yurt life started with a similar question: “What would it be like to transform my life and move into a yurt?”
 For many yurt owners, space efficiency is a critical topic, and one that should be assessed in the early stages of yurt preparation.
-Depending on how you plan to furnish your yurt, you should keep in the mind the key differences of a circular dwelling to a standard home, and the unique opportunities that creating a dwelling in the round presents.
+Depending on how you plan to furnish your yurt, you should keep in the mind the key differences of a circular dwelling to a standard home, and the unique opportunities that creating a retreat in the round presents.

-Spend as much time as you need at the outset of your preparations truly studying the details of your Pacific Yurt and setting clear and relevant expectations around how your space might turn out.
+Spend some time from the outset of your preparations studying the details of your Pacific Yurt and setting clear and relevant expectations around how your space might turn out.
 In addition to that, try to approach your new Pacific Yurt lifestyle with a certain amount of flexibility.
 Understand that transitioning to life in a yurt is an adventure, and part of that adventure is adjusting to the unexpected that the process will inevitably bring.